miurahr/java-odapiv2-client/README.md

-# tokyo.northside.odapi.v2 - client library for Oxford Dictionaries API v2
+# Client library for Oxford Dictionaries API v2

 This projects aims to facilitate the interaction with the Oxford Dictionaries API.
 A complete documentation for the OD API can be reached at: